Crawl Optimization for eCommerce

 In reference to crawling optimization, the term “cache” refers to a stored page in a search engine index.
 Note that caching is a highly technical issue, and improper caching settings may make search engines crawl and index a website chaotically.

-When a search engine requests a resource on your website, it first makes a request to your web server to check the status of that resource.
-The server will reply back with a header response.
+When a search engine requests a resource on your website, it first requests your web server to check the status of that resource.
+The server will reply with a header response.
 Based on the header response, search engines will decide to download the resource or to skip it.